backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/Launch Configuration-Template.md

 - Launch configurations cannot be versioned and you have to create new ones every time if you want to make any changes.
 They cannot be modified.

 > [!question]- Which tenancy to use?
-> When you create a launch configuration, the default value for the instance placement tenancy is null and the instance tenancy is controlled by the tenancy attribute of the VPC.
-If you set the *Launch Configuration Tenancy to default and the VPC Tenancy is set to dedicated, then the instances have dedicated tenancy*.
-If you set the *Launch Configuration Tenancy to dedicated and the VPC Tenancy is set to default, then again the instances have dedicated tenancy*.
+> - When you create a launch configuration, the default value for the instance placement tenancy is null and the instance tenancy is controlled by the tenancy attribute of the VPC.
+> - If you set the *Launch Configuration Tenancy to default and the VPC Tenancy is set to dedicated, then the instances have dedicated tenancy*.
+> - If you set the *Launch Configuration Tenancy to dedicated and the VPC Tenancy is set to default, then again the instances have dedicated tenancy*.
+>
+> **Always dedicated**.